outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 22. Choosing the right profile.
     1. _#_ eselect profile list
     2. _#_ eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
 We will install `xfce` later on.
 23. For `USE` flag, use command `emerge --info | grep ^USE` to check the default flags.
 The default flags change along with different profile selected.
-Xfce will be the desktop environment.
+Xfce will be installed as desktop.
     4. Refer to [xfce HOWTO](https://wiki.gentoo.org/wiki/Xfce/HOWTO#The_basics) about the USE flags:

         ```
 USE="-gnome -kde -minimal -qt4 dbus jpeg lock session startup-notification thunar udev X"
         ```
 Append these flags into `make.conf` file.
 Actually, only `-qt4` and `thunar` need inserted for the others are already included in `emerge --info | grep ^USE`.
 23. Set the timezone.
     1. _#_ ls /usr/share/zoneinfo